Static Load Rating C0

 • Pre-damage during assembly

-The service life cannot be accurately determined by mathematical methods.
-The most reliable estimation is achieved by comparison with similar installation cases.
+The service life cannot be determined accurately by mathematical methods.
+The most reliable estimate is obtained by comparison with similar installation cases.